Havi Carel

-Havi Hannah Carel is a professor of philosophy at the University of Bristol.
+Havi Hannah Carel (Hebrew: חוי כראל) is a professor of philosophy at the University of Bristol.

 Education and career

 Carel studied for a BA and MA at Tel-Aviv University and was awarded her PhD by the University of Essex.
 She was lecturer at the University of the West of England then moved to the University of Bristol as a senior lecturer and was later promoted to professor.
 Carel also teaches at the Bristol Medical School.

 Her research interests include: philosophy of medicine, phenomenology, philosophy of death, epistemic injustice and health, illness in children, and film and philosophy.
 Carel is best-known for her work on the phenomenology of somatic illness, and has led AHRC-funded projects on concepts of health, illness, and disease (2009–11), a Leverhulme Trust-funded the lived experience of illness (2011–12), a British Academy Mid-Career Fellowship (2012–13) and recently completed a five-year Wellcome Trust Senior Investigator Award funded project, 'The Life of Breath' She employs film in teaching and has co-edited a volume entitled New Takes in Film-Philosophy.

 In 2006, Carel was diagnosed with lymphangioleiomyomatosis, a very rare life-limiting lung disease, and much of her academic work reflects her own lived experiences as an ill person.